The Importance of Giving (and Receiving) With a Cheerful Heart

 Then life reminded me.

 Nothing went right.
 Everything I tried to do–every idea I had, every plan I made–was hampered by someone or something.
 Sometimes it was fatigue.
-Sometimes it was forgetfulness.
-Sometimes it was worry.
-And sometimes I would read a blog post that was almost identical to the one I had in mind–except with better pictures!
+Once or twice it was forgetfulness.
+Occasionally it was worry.
+And sometimes, just sometimes, I would read a blog post that was almost identical to the one I had in mind–except with better pictures!

 None of my family plans worked out either.
 Someone always had to work, the money just wasn’t there, or sitting in traffic for over two hours to see Christmas lights was more than my nerves could handle.
 And time–let’s not even talk about time.
 Suffice it to say, there were a lot of days when I just couldn’t seem to find enough of it!